vrushalit/vrushalit/README.md

-I am <b>Vrushali Terekar</b> pursuing <b>Computer Engineering</b> from Sinhgad Institute of Technology & Science Pune.
-I'm currently doing <b>Full Stack Development</b>  but am also interested in and exploring other technology and frameworks.
+I am <b>Vrushali Terekar</b> completed <b>Computer Engineering</b> from Sinhgad Institute of Technology & Science Pune.
+I'm currently doing <b>Full Stack Development</b>  but am also interested in and exploring other technology and frameworks after working in a fast-paced startup Dista Technology.

 <h1 align="center">Tech-Stack</h1>